What is Medigap Insurance?

 Because of its comprehensive nature, Plan F has been the most popular Medigap plan.
 You can still get a Plan F policy if you entered Medicare prior to Jan 2020.
 It covers all the items you would normally pay out-of-pocket.
 This is the reason for its popularity among Medicare recipients.

 Medigap Plan G

 Plan G has slowly become the most popular plan especially since Plan F is no longer available for new Medicare subscribers.
 It covers everything Medigap Plan F does except for the Part B Deductible.
 Premiums are very competitive, and you will find that what you save in premiums is greater than what you would have spent on the deductible.
 This is exactly why people even chose this plan when F was still available to Medicare recipients.

 We are lumping K, L, & M together because they are not as popular as the others.
 While they will cover many things each one eliminates certain benefits.
 For example, Plan K covers only 50% of most items and Plan L covers 75% of most items.

 The reason that many people still choose these plans is that the premiums tend to be much cheaper than other plans.
-If your medical expenses are low and you have plenty of money set aside for unforeseen medical expenses these plans may save you money and worth considering.
+If your medical expenses are low and you have plenty of money set aside for unforeseen medical expenses these plans may save you money and are worth considering.

 Medigap Plan N

 Plan N is the newest of the Medigap plans.
 It was created in 2010.
-One of the main reasons that this plan has become popular is because it offers much lower premiums than other plans.
+One of the main reasons that this plan has become popular is that it offers much lower premiums than other plans.

 Lower premiums can be offered because you will be paying copays for things such as doctor and emergency room visits.
 It does not cover excess charges either.